Wards D - F

 Davidson Ward is a general haematology/oncology ward specialising in the treatment of patients with blood disorders, including sickle cell and cancer.
 It works closely with the Derek Mitchell Unit and has 17 beds: 13 single rooms and two doubles, all en suite.

-The ward is named after Professor Davidson, who was the first professor of haematology at King’s.
+The ward is named after Professor Davidson, who was the first Professor of Haematology at King’s.

 Protected mealtime: 12-2pm